alexandrudascal94/recipes-service/README.md

 # recipes-service

-This service provides APIs for working with user's recipes.
-The API spec can be found in `api-specs.yml` file.
-Because of free GitHub free version open the file in local IDE to render it.
+This service provides a set of APIs for user's recipes.
+The APIs spec can be found in `api-specs.yml` file.
+Because of free GitHub version the yaml file is not rendered, open the file in local IDE(InteliJ) to render it.

 The architecture decisions are explained in the `architecture.md` file